 - WSU data security training: Acceptable use of computing resources

-- Receiving your laptop and tablet
+- Receiving your laptop

 - E-Warrior Digital Life and Learning Program